TanapholSU/restaurant-server/README.md

 ### Error object
-error json object obtained from application
+error json object is returned when an error occurs

 | Attribute   | Type                   | Description                                                                          |
 |-------------|------------------------|--------------------------------------------------------------------------------------|